Lower School

 Clubs

-Heritage offers various clubs that complement the core curriculum of the school and allow students to pursue increased understanding and competency in a variety of interest.
+Heritage offers various clubs that complement the core curriculum of the school and allow students to pursue increased understanding and competency in a variety of interests.
 Club offerings vary from quarter to quarter and are offered to PreK-5th grade students.

 Service